Dissipation-induced topological insulators: A no-go theorem and a recipe: Recipe

-The success of the above procedure crucially depends on the flatness of the desired $\lambda=1$ band of the reference Hamiltonian.
-However, as has been appreciated for some time~\cite{katsura10,green10,tang11,kun11,neupert11} but proven only quite recently~\cite{chen14,dubail15,read16}, a topologically-nontrivial (having nonzero Chern number in the absence of symmetries, or arising from a reference Hamiltonian with some symmetry and having nontrivial appropriate topological index for that symmetry class) flat band cannot arise in 2D and above from a finite-range gapped reference Hamiltonian (the gap between the lowest and other bands is necessary for ensuring finite decay rates for all the states not in the lower band), with matrix elements $h^\mathrm{ref}_{\mu\mu^\prime}(\mathbf{i}-\mathbf{i}^\prime)$ which vanish for $\|\mathbf{i}-\mathbf{i}^\prime\|$ larger than some fixed value, which implies similar locality issue for the Lindbladian~\eqref{eqn:lout} built out of it.
+The success of the above evaporative procedure crucially depends on the flatness of the desired $\lambda=1$ band of the reference Hamiltonian.
+However, as has been appreciated for some time~\cite{katsura10,green10,tang11,sun11,neupert11,lee16} but proven only quite recently~\cite{chen14,dubail15,read17}, a topologically-nontrivial (having nonzero Chern number in the absence of symmetries, or arising from a reference Hamiltonian with some symmetry and having a nontrivial topological index appropriate for that symmetry class) flat band cannot arise in 2D and above from a finite-range gapped reference Hamiltonian\footnote{The gap between the lowest and other bands is necessary for ensuring finite decay rates for all the states not in the lower band, see Eq.~\eqref{eqn:lout}.}, that is, with matrix elements $h^\mathrm{ref}_{\mu\mu^\prime}(\mathbf{i}-\mathbf{i}^\prime)$ which vanish for $\|\mathbf{i}-\mathbf{i}^\prime\|$ larger than some fixed value.
+This implies similar range restriction for the Lindbladian~\eqref{eqn:lout} built out of it.
 In the next subsection I will show that this is not a peculiarity of the current construction, but rather a result of a general no-go theorem.
-Here I will instead discussed what one may achieve and how.
+Here I will instead discuss what one may still achieve and how.